nayuki/BMP-IO/Readme.markdown

 License
 -------

-Copyright © 2016 Project Nayuki
+Copyright © 2016 Project Nayuki.
+(MIT License)
 [https://www.nayuki.io/page/bmp-io-library-java](https://www.nayuki.io/page/bmp-io-library-java)

-(MIT License)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in